MicroEJ/docs/Tutorials/gettingstarted/Step06.rst

     =============== [ Initialization Stage ] ===============
     =============== [ Converting fonts ] ===============
     =============== [ Converting images ] ===============
-    The watchdog is not configured by the application, so it is enabled.
-This default behavior will reset the MCU after ~32 seconds of not executing the RTOS idle task
     =============== [ Launching on Simulator ] ===============
     Clicked!
     Clicked!